microsoft/reverse-proxy/docs/roadmap.md

 build.cmd -c release
 ```

-This will produce the `Yarp.ReverseProxy.dll` into `artifacts/bin/Yarp.ReverseProxy/Release/net5.0`, and a peer folder for .NET 3.1.
+This will produce the `Yarp.ReverseProxy.dll` into `artifacts/bin/Yarp.ReverseProxy/Release/net5.0`, and a peer folder for .NET Core 3.1.
 If you need to build a nuget package, that can be done with:

 ```shell
 pack.cmd -c release